crytic/building-secure-contracts/not-so-smart-contracts/cosmos/unregistered_msg_handler/README.md

 - Deploy static-analysis tests in CI pipeline for all manually maintained code that must be repeated in multiple files/methods

 ## External examples
 - The bug occured in the [Gravity Bridge](https://github.com/code-423n4/2021-08-gravitybridge-findings/issues/64).
-It was impossible to send an evidence of malicious behaviour, which impacted Gravity Bridge's security model.
+It was impossible to send evidence of malicious behavior, which impacted Gravity Bridge's security model.